sujaygarlanka/sujaygarlanka/content/projects/nn-library.md

 To create the computational graph to represent a series of computations, I overwrote the basic operators in the Value class.
 The overwritten operators are addition, subtraction, multiplication, division, negation and exponentiation.
 I overwrote these operators, so when a Value is operated on with the operators listed above with another Value, the output is a new Value that points to these two parent Values.
 Repeatedly doing this will create a graph of Values where each Value is the child of the two parent Values that were involved in a computation.

-The code for all of the Value class is little over a 100 lines and is below and all the related code can be found [here](https://github.com/sujaygarlanka/567-final-project/tree/main/code/lib/computational_graph_approach).
+The code for all of the Value class is little over a 100 lines and is below.
+All the related code can be found [here](https://github.com/sujaygarlanka/567-final-project/tree/main/code/lib/computational_graph_approach).

 ```python
 import numpy as np